fireflycons/PSCloudFormation/docfx/articles/terraform/examples/nested-stack/nested-stack.md

 This example takes the completed nested stacks example from [cfn101 workshop](https://cfn101.workshop.aws/intermediate/templates/nested-stacks.html) and exports it as modules to Terraform.

+Demonstrates the following

+* That each `AWS::CloudFormation::Stack` in the root stack is exported to a Terraform module.
+* That the module blocks for the exported modules are correctly linked up with refrences to input variables and other module outputs.

 ## Inputs

 The following CloudFormation templates form the nested stack: